Anchorsify/Anchorsify.github.io/_pages/Summons.md

 In game terms, what this means is that a GM must be around whenever you summon an avatar; they will handle the details of the above.

 ### **Limitations**
 The greatest limitation in most summons is how frequently they can be used.
-Each individual summon may only be called upon once per week, unless specified otherwise.
+Each individual summon may only be called upon once per week (OOC day), unless specified otherwise.
 For example, if you had the Bird contract and summoned the Corpse-Devouring Crows, you coldn't use that particular technique for an IC week (OOC day); on the other, you could still summon an Owl Sage or Flawless Messenger.

 Additionally, summons will not directly work against someone with their contract.
 The techniques granted by a summoning contract can still be used, but the full-fledged "Summons" of the contract will refuse to act in a battle between contract-holders.